azurestandard/azure-angular-providers/README.md

 * locations, which returns an array of all active drops with name and location for map display.

+The bartender-print-configuration model supports the following action:

+* testPrint, which creates a test BarTender print request using the given print configuration.
+The print request uses hard-coded dummy data.

 Algolia search
 --------------